umurangamirwa/Quiz-board/README.md

 For any questions,addition,ideas or concerns.
 Don't hesitate to contact me via my E-mail:umurangamclaire@gmail.com

 ## BDD.
-* In this quiz board one is encouraged to answer all the questions witout failure:
+* In this quiz board one is encouraged to answer all the questions witout failure.
 * If you don't answer all the questions right your marks will still be displayed.
 * If your give the correct answer to a question you're awarded 4points.
 * if you jump for question you get a massage which tells you to complete other first.

+## technologies used
+* HTML
+* CSS
+* Bootstrap
+* JQuery
+* javascript

+## link to live site on GitHub Pages

 ## License
 *MIT
 copyright(c)2018 Umurangamirwa